Belgium in the Eurovision Song Contest 2022

+Belgium was represented at the Eurovision Song Contest 2022 with the song "Miss You", written by Jérémie Makiese, Mike BGRZ, Manon Romiti, Paul Ivory, and Silvio Lisbonne, and performed by Makiese himself.
+The Belgian participating broadcaster, Walloon Radio-télévision belge de la Communauté française (RTBF), internally selected its entry for the contest.
+The artist was announced on 15 September 2021, and the song was presented to the public on 10 March 2022.

 Belgium was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2022.
 Performing during the show in position 16, "Miss You" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 14 May.
 It was later revealed that Belgium placed eighth out of the 18 participating countries in the semi-final with 151 points.
 In the final, Belgium performed in position 16 and placed nineteenth out of the 25 participating countries, scoring 64 points.